HXSecurity/DongTai-agent-go/README.md

 DongTai-agent-go is composed of three main parts: `core`, `run`, and `service`, among which:

--`run` is used to run the agent of the package that needs to be instrumented on demand -`core` is the core package, and its main functions are: bytecode instrumentation, data collection, data preprocessing, data reporting, third-party component management, etc.
+`run` is used to run the agent of the package that needs to be instrumented on demand

+`core` is the core package, and its main functions are: bytecode instrumentation, data collection, data preprocessing, data reporting, third-party component management, etc.

--`service` is used to obtain the request sent by the application and the response received, for data display and request replay function.
+`service` is used to obtain the request sent by the application and the response received, for data display and request replay function.

 ## Application scenario

--DevOps process
+DevOps process

--Safety test before going live
+Safety test before going live

--Third-party component management
+Third-party component management

--Code audit
+Code audit

--0 Day mining
+0 Day mining

 ## Get started quickly